Encharted Cook

 Swoon!

 A salt like this elevates a dish.
-I love using it on food as a finishing salt.
+I love using it as a finishing salt on food.
 That extra crunch can make a huge difference in the taste.

 • Gooey salted toffee espresso blondies are stacked 3 high on a square of parchment paper.